workco/code-assessment-web-ui/tasks/tasks.md

 - Out of stock product button is disabled on homepage
 - Out of stock increment button is disabled in cart

+# 7. Enhance Component Stories - Level I

+This repo uses [Storybook](https://storybook.js.org/).
+Run `yarn storybook` to start a local instance at http://localhost:5000.

+Complete the following objectives:

+A. Each component has a stories file, but only one configuration is covered.
+(Knobs are fun, but they don't count as separate configurations.)
+Please update stories as needed to reflect all significant configurations of each component.

+B. Create `Cart` and `ProductLanding` components and add stories for these as well.